Kyle Isbel Player Props: Royals vs. Red Sox

 Kyle Isbel At The Plate

-- Isbel is batting .222 with 14 doubles, a triple, four home runs and seven walks.
+- Isbel has 15 doubles, a triple, four home runs and seven walks while hitting .223.

-- He has hit a long ball in four games this season (7.3%), leaving the park in 2% of his trips to the dish.
+- He has hit a home run in four games this year (7.1%), homering in 2% of his plate appearances.

-- Isbel has driven in a run in 14 games this season (25.5%), including two games with multiple runs batted in.
+- In 14 games this year (25.0%), Isbel has picked up an RBI, including two games with multiple runs batted in.

-- In 18 of 55 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.